ch1n3du/ch1n3du.github.io/content/posts/pico_compiler.md

   image: /images/compiler_resources.png
 ---

-Full disclosure, I'm no expert I just really like programming languages.
+**Full disclosure:** I'm no expert I just really like programming languages.
 I use Rust and so a lot of resources here will be geared towards that but hopefully the knowledge is general enough to be translated to your language of preference.